ywamsendai/ywamsendai-website/content/en/building/events.md

 ---

-We desire a place to host events to invite the local community to.
+We desire to have a place to host events to invite the local community to.
 Events that will help us to make friends and connections, with the hope of drawing people to know Jesus.

-Here are some events we would love to host:
+Here are some events we would like to host:

 * Christmas/New Year outreach
 * Easter outreach